Yagi Akiko Explained

 Occupation:Writer

-Yagi Akiko (1895–1983) was an anarchist writer and activist.
+Yagi Akiko (1895–1983) was a Japanese anarchist writer and activist.
 She wrote for anarchist women's arts journals Fujin Sensen (The Women's Front) and Nyonin Geijutsu (Women's Arts) on topics including Bolshevism,[1] the commercial commodification of women,[2] and the imperial founding of Manchukuo, a puppet state that she described as a slave, having traded one imperial ruler for another.
 Her travelogue "Letters from a Trip to Kyushu", written with Fumiko Hayashi, tells of their drinking and meeting men, as two modern women outré for the time period.[3]

 Further reading